 Often when temperatures and snow begin to fall, our interest in being active drops right along with them.
 The shorter days and cold temperatures tend to drive us inside for the winter, and it doesn’t take long to pack on a few extra pounds.
 Not all of us can hit the slopes for skiing, snowboarding or sledding.
 Cozying up indoors can be comfortable.
 It is nonetheless crucial to remember that staying active is key to preventing winter weight gain, increasing energy levels, improving your mood, reducing stress, and ultimately preventing chronic disease.

 Here are some ideas about how to stay active in the winter time:

-2) Become a mall-walker.
+- Become a mall-walker.
 Most malls allow people to walk before the stores open.
 At some, you can even join a special club for all ages and all ability levels.
-You’ll be able to go at your own pace, and check out the new merchandise in store windows before the general public gets to see it!
+You’ll be able to go at your own pace, and check out the new merchandise in-store windows before the general public gets to see it!

-3) Many communities and sports complexes offer sport leagues for people of all ages including basketball, indoor soccer, floor hockey, flag football, etc. Getting a team together with a few friends is a great way to stay in shape and have fun if you prefer an indoor activity in the winter.
+- Many communities and sports complexes offer sports leagues for people of all ages including basketball, indoor soccer, floor hockey, flag football, etc. Getting a team together with a few friends is a great way to stay in shape and have fun if you prefer an indoor activity in the winter.

-If you need some new ideas on training regimens during the winter months, give us a call at 516-829-0030.
-We can help you design a winter fitness program to facilitate your specific fitness goals while keeping you in shape and injury free.
+If you need some new ideas on training regimens during the winter months, give Reddy Care Physical & Occupational Therapy a call at 516-829-0030.
+We can help you design a winter fitness program to facilitate your specific fitness goals while keeping you in shape and injury-free.